 Extra Scrubbable

-This type of wallpaper is designed for the most demanding cleaning needs.
-Tough stains, grease, or grime in areas where walls are exposed to frequent spills or dirt can be scrubbed with soft and mildly abrasive brushes, stronger cleaning agents and water without damage.
-Oils, fats and other solvent-based stains must be cleaned immediately.
+This type of wallpaper is designed for the most demanding cleaning situations.
+Tough stains, grease, or grime can be scrubbed using soft, mildly abrasive brushes and appropriate cleaning agents without harming the surface.

 Why is it relevant to you?

-It is perfect for high-traffic or high-mess areas like kitchens, mudrooms, playrooms, or commercial settings.
+Extra scrubbable wallpaper is best for high-traffic and high-mess environments such as kitchens, mudrooms, or commercial spaces.

 Common misconceptions